New Estimands for Experiments with Strong Interference: Examples

-additional cases prevented per capita for vaccinated units versus placebo.
-Thus in neighborhoods with low vaccination rates, the difference in effects for vaccinated and placebo units may have been significantly larger than the overall difference given by $\tau_1$.
-The point estimate for $\beta_2$ indicates that placebo units were relatively more protected in neighborhoods with high vaccination rates, with a 0.01 difference in rates associated with 0.006 additional cases per capita prevented by the trial.
+additional cases prevented per capita for vaccinated units compared to placebo.
+Thus in neighborhoods with low vaccination rates, the difference in attributable effects for vaccinated and placebo units may have been significantly larger than the overall difference given by $\tau_1$.
+The point estimate for $\beta_2$ indicates that placebo units were relatively more protected in neighborhoods with high vaccination rates; a difference of 1 additional vaccination per 100 individuals was associated with 0.6 additional cases prevented (or fewer cases caused) per 100 placebo-receiving individuals.
+Estimates for $\beta_1$, $\beta_2$ and $\beta_3$ had high uncertainty, and 90\% prediction intervals for these estimands are shown.

-\paragraph{Comparison with Other Approaches} For this application, the EATE can be interval estimated using the approach of \cite{leung2019causal}.
-This method requires a choice of bandwidth, beyond which interference is assumed to be negligible; we chose this bandwidth to imply negligible interference between neighborhoods.
-Comparing the EATE estimate to that of $\tau_1$, we find that the boundaries of their 95\% intervals differed by less than $0.01$.